waffiqaziz/zetta_upn_waffiq_aziz/README.md

 ```
 5. Run ```npm start```
 6. Test using Postman or any platform for building and using APIs.
 Link : ```http://localhost:3000/bookPurchasing``` (use JSON body)
+7. Set headers key "authorization" and value "your_password"

 ### **Structure Post Method**
 - title : String